DannyVanpoucke/Amadeus/README.md

 AMADEUS is an artificial intellegence program capable of dealing with small datasets in a highly independent manner (with minimal interference of the user beyond providing input data).
 First results have been published in [\[1\]](#paper1_AvgModel) and was selected as a *featured article* by the Journal of Applied Physics [\[2\]](#paper1_scilight).

 ## Usage
-To run experiments using the current verion of Amadeus two files need to be modified.
+To run experiments using the current version of Amadeus two files need to be modified.
 1. **The main-driver-script**

     Modify the Main.py script to run the experiments: